Analogue to Digital

 The need to produce a neutral situation for recording paintings made me more aware of the way light is involved in the things we see first hand.
 Photographs, film, TV, CGI and print, all replicate this experience.
 Light captured by a digital camera is interpreted by computer monitors using red, green and blue light.
 Inkjet printers translate using cyan, magenta and yellow (the primary colours of the spectrum) to produce photographic prints.

-I changed from using a red, blue and yellow colour wheel, traditionally used by painters, to the cyan, magenta and yellow colour wheel used by printmakers.
+For my painting work, I changed from using a red, blue and yellow colour wheel, traditionally used by painters, to the cyan, magenta and yellow colour wheel used by printmakers.
 Using these three colours, plus black over a white background, produces all colours, tints, shades and tones.
 This has allowed me to step inside the electronic process and play with the links between light, the way we see things, and the way various types of photographic and graphic media produce convincing images.